Company vs. Person: The Right Approach to Website Visitor Identification

 Account Intelligence Beats Individual Surveillance Every Time

-What wins: knowing which accounts are in-market, where they are in the journey, and what content moves them forward.
-That lets you route to the right rep, arm them with context, coordinate ads/content/sales, and scale ABM without burning trust.
-CustomerOS is built for exactly this: ICP fit + stage + asset engagement → prioritized account plays → defensible growth.
+Winning looks like this: know which accounts are in-market, where they are in the journey, and what moves them forward.
+Route to the right rep. Arm them with context.
+Coordinate ads, content, and outreach.
+Scale ABM without burning trust.

 If Your Growth Strategy Starts With Surveillance, Don’t Be Surprised When Customers Ghost You